-The 2004 inspection of the LUCs at SS046 found that administrative controls are adequate to enforce the restriction, so additional physical barriers (i.e., fences not associated with the Grazing Management Unit) are not needed.
+The 2005 inspection of the LUCs at SS046 found that administrative controls are adequate to enforce the restriction, so additional physical barriers (i.e., fences not associated with the Grazing Management Unit) are not needed.
 There is no evidence that the contaminated soil has been disturbed.
-Photograph 10 of Appendix A of this report shows the controlled area at SS046, and photograph 11 shows the warning sign that has been placed in the vicinity of the LUC area to notify visitors and base workers of the presence of LUCs.
+Photograph 10 of Appendix A of this report shows the east side of the controlled area at SS046, and photograph 11 shows the west side of the controlled area.
+Shaw E&I installed a second warning sign in the west side of the LUC area in early 2005 to improve the awareness of the controlled area by site visitors and base workers.